brenhinkeller/brenhinkeller.github.io/_fieldwork/097-unconformity-2019.md

 ---

 <a href='/images/unconformity/ShoshoneRiverNonconformity.jpg'><img src='/images/unconformity/ShoshoneRiverNonconformity.jpg'></a>
-Cambrian Flathead Sandstone unconformably ovleries the Archean "Oldest Gneiss Complex" of the Wyoming Craton in a roadcut in the Shoshone River valley near Cody, WY.
+Cambrian Flathead Sandstone unconformably ovleries the Archean "Oldest Gneiss Complex" of the Wyoming Craton in a roadcut in the canyon of the Shoshone River near Cody, WY.